wdullaer/wdullaer.github.io/_posts/2015-04-01-Monokai-Theme-For-Konsole.md

 {% gist wdullaer/c1851e113bf21ccdfeff Monokai.colorscheme %}

+You should put this file into:

+* KDE 4: `~/.kde/share/apps/konsole`
+* KDE 5: `~/.local/share/konsole`

-You should put this file into `~/.kde/share/apps/konsole` and then select it in the appearance tab of your profile settings.
+You can then select it in the appearance tab of your profile settings.

 ![Konsole Settings](/media/2015-04-01-Monokai-Theme-For-Konsole/konsole_anim.gif)